Lama

 Nyonya Cooking as Domestic Tradition, Not Museum Piece

 That domestic logic is visible in the room itself.
 The two-storey space doubles as a display for the owner's personal antique collection, which means arriving somewhere that reads more like a private residence than a restaurant.
-The objects are not decorative props selected by an interior consultant; they are a collection accumulated over time, and they give the dining room a density of character that purpose-built heritage restaurants rarely achieve.
+The objects are not decorative props selected by an interior consultant; they are a collection accumulated over time, and they give the dining room a strong sense of character.
 In the context of Kuala Lumpur's food scene, where the gap between atmosphere-as-product and atmosphere-as-lived-reality is often wide, Lama's interior represents something less common.

 The Peranakan Table: Sharing, Sequence, and Spice